-In world-system terms, the integration is generated by an array of complex processes occurring within the forming or developing world-system.
-Sooner or later the increasing interactions promote complexity by means of diffusing innovations, interactions, and impacts of various kinds, as well as expanding the most active regions or societies, and resisting to this expansion.
+In world-system terms, the integration is generated by an array of complex processes.
+Increasing interactions promote complexity by means of diffusing innovations, interactions, and impacts of various kinds, as well as expansion of the most active regions or societies, and resistance to this expansion.
 These interactions also influence the restructuring of the system due to the emergence of new dynamically developing competitive centers.
 Within this flow of interactions one can trace a manifestation of the law of uneven development of societies.
-Development has always been spatially uneven (Chase-Dunn and Hall 1997: xiii; see also Harvey 1996; Marx 1963, 1972; Ilyushechkin 1986, 1990, 1996).
+Development has always been spatially uneven (Chase-Dunn and Hall 1997: xiii; see also Harvey 1996; Marx 1972; Ilyushechkin 1986, 1990, 1996).
 In particular, this law is manifested in alternating periods of fast development of certain regions (which, therefore, surpass other regions), and of the distribution of achievements of the leading region far beyond its boundaries.
 Consequently, there occurs a levelling between different regions.
 The described cyclical uneven development leads to a powerful expansion of the world system or of its developed regions, as well as to increasing contact density and complexity levels, and to a general acceleration of its development.

 The fluctuation phases within uneven social development can be presented as alternations of divergences and convergences.
-A group of global historians (the 'California School') denoted the nineteenth-century powerful breakaway between the West European and Asian societies as a 'great divergence' (see Goldstone 1991, 2002, 2008a, 2008b; Pomeranz 2000, 2002; Wong 1997; Frank 1998; Marks 2002; Vries 2003, 2010).
+A group of global historians (the 'California School') denoted the nineteenth-century breakaway between Western Europe and the Asian societies as a 'great divergence' (see Goldstone 1991, 2002, 2008a, 2008b; Pomeranz 2000, 2002; Wong 1997; Frank 1998; Marks 2002; Vries 2003, 2010).
 Following this approach we find it appropriate to call the epoch beginning between 1950 and the 1970s, and lasting until the present day, the 'great convergence', since during this period the periphery and semi-periphery have been catching up with the world-system core (Grinin and Korotayev 2014b, 2015).
 In our co-authored monograph Great Divergence and Great Convergence: A Global Perspective (Grinin and Korotayev 2015) we analyzed the processes of divergence and convergence, having covered the period starting from the twelfth century CE.
 Moreover, this analysis has been made to a large extent within the world-system paradigm.
 We also analyzed additional mechanisms of both divergence and convergence, as well as transformation of the former into the latter.